Cancelled Teck oil sands project underscores global climate-energy policy tension

 Teck's withdrawal highlights the need for a credible climate plan for Canada to become carbon-neutral by 2050, two Canadian ministers said.

-"To meet this challenge here in Canada and internationally, we need to work together across jurisdictions and in partnership with industry," Wilkinson and Natural Resources Minister Seamus O'Regan said in a statement late on Sunday.
+"We need to work together across jurisdictions and in partnership with industry," Environment Minister Jonathan Wilkinson and Natural Resources Minister Seamus O'Regan said in a statement late on Sunday.

 ($1 = 1.3220 Canadian dollars)

-(Reporting by Rod Nickel in Winnipeg, Manitoba, and David Ljunggren in Ottawa Editing by Matthew Lewis)
+(Reporting by Rod Nickel in Winnipeg, Manitoba, and Steve Scherer and David Ljunggren in Ottawa Editing by Matthew Lewis)

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs; 1-204-230-6043;))